Brielle Biermann Rocks A Tiny Crop Top While Wishing Her Stepfather A Happy Birthday On Instagram

 Brielle Biermann took to Instagram over the weekend to share a double-photo update that saw her with her stepfather, Kroy Biermann.
-The images shared on September 13 in honor of Kroy’s birthday.
+The images were shared on September 13 in honor of Kroy’s birthday.

 The first image in the deck showed Brielle and Kroy posed together at Bones Steak House in Atlanta.
 The restaurant was dimly-lit and not much of the space behind them could be seen, aside from a few table lamps.
-Kroy was seated and he wrapped one arm around his stepdaughter and extended the opposite outside of the frame.
+Kroy was seated, and he wrapped one arm around his stepdaughter and extended the opposite outside the frame.
 Brielle sat on Kroy’s lap and huddled close to him as they both smiled big for the camera.
 She showed off her gym-honed figure in a sexy outfit that did her nothing but favors.

 The Don’t Be Tardy star sported a dark green crop top that had capped sleeves and deep V-neckline.
 She left plenty of cleavage on display, something that her eager audience didn’t seem to mind.
 The middle of the garment was ruched and a small set of strings tied above her navel.
 The cut of the top teased a glimpse of the reality star’s taut tummy, which was entirely bronze.

-Only a portion of Brielle’s lower-half was able to be seen because of the way that the photo was cropped.
+Only a portion of Brielle’s lower half was seen because of the way that the photo was cropped.
 She sported a pair of high-waisted jeans in a light wash that complemented her allover glow.
 Its waistband was tight on her midsection, helping to accentuate her curvaceous body.
 Brielle added a small necklace to her collar and styled her brunette tresses with a middle part.
 Kroy looked handsome in a white shirt, wearing the first few buttons undone.

 View this post on Instagram